andrey-zherikov/argparse/README.md

 ### Custom types

-Any arbitrary type can be used to receive command line argument values. `argparse` supports this use case - you just need to provide parsing function:
+Any arbitrary type can be used to receive command-line-argument values. `argparse` supports this use case—you just need to provide parsing function:

 ```d